FIRST TIME BUYERS

 Q: What do I do once I find a property?

-Once we have all the relevant information such as documents needed, selecting the best mortgage arrangement and details of a solicitor firm, We’ll be in a position to submit your mortgage application.
+Once we have selected the best mortgage arrangement for you and we have all the the relevant information such as documents needed we will be in a position to submit your mortgage application.

-The solicitor firm are an important part of the process, which we can also offer guidance on with instructing a firm and providing you with updates as they progress your case.
+You will additionally need to pick a solicitor to use for the purchase.
+Solicitor firms are an important part of the process, we can also offer guidance on with instructing a firm and providing you with updates as they progress your case.
 We will keep in close contact with yourself the whole way through, ensuring to liaise with the lender and solicitor for updates to track your case through to completion.

 Help To Buy Scheme: